qwazwsx/c4-cams/README.md

 the code in the repo is in desperate need of refactoring

-seriously dont even look at the code
+seriously dont even look at the code, it works, but it isnt pretty or efficient